ballerina-attic/stream-processing/README.md

 ### Create the project structure

 Ballerina is a complete programming language that supports any custom project structure.
-In this scenario, let's use the following package structure for this project to follow this guide.
+In this scenario, let's use the following module structure for this project to follow this guide.

 ```